whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 The distractions are real, but so is the divine voice speaking to you right now, as it has since your birth.
 This divine voice isn't something separate from you; each one of us is divinity in human form, and that includes you.
 If you're like most people, you've only learned to hold back or shut down parts of your divine self in order to survive in your unhealthy nation.

 Focusing on your survival or comfort is ultimately unsatisfying.
 Instead, cultivate your spiritual strength.
-Give your deepest love, stand for what's right, and accept nothing less of yourself and others.
+Give your deepest love and stand for what's right as a normal way of life.

 The world wants to be blessed by the light of your love.

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #31<br/>Make spiritual growth a regular and lifelong practice</div>
+<div class="rev-act-body">Religions like Christianity and Islam encourage people to gather at least weekly to study their religious teachings as a lifelong practice.
+Make your spiritual growth likewise a regular, intentional, lifelong practice.
+Find exercises or opportunities to practice things like bravery, gratitude, patience, joy, integrity, humility, generosity, compassion, and awareness so they become your normal, baseline approach to life.
+The activities in this book can help.</div></div>

 ### References